Wardens-OSS-Club/tx-identicons/README.md

 Each emoji is mapped to the value of a nibble (one hex digit)

-Once we have found 256 emojis that are distinct enough, we can cut the length to half and use one emoji for 2 nibbles
+Since we have found 256 emojis, we can cut the length by half

+One address can be represented by 10 emojis

+One hash (32 bytes) can be represented by 16 emojis

 ## Algorithm